patchamama/The-last-book-page/README.md

 ## Using Heroku to deploy the API and React projects

-_The following guide will assist you in deploying both your React front-end project and your Django API back end._
+_The following guide will assist you in deploying both your React front-end project and your Django API back-end._

 ### Setting up WhiteNoise for static files